 Most non-UK contactless cards are accepted (see the TFL web site

 are available and they can also be purchased at any station, although they are more expensive.

 Taxis and other door-to-door transport services such as Uber are common, although it might be advisable to avoid them during peak time or plan journeys in advance (traffic is bad in central London).

-More details about the venue will be announced later, but it will be at the British Library
+The venue will be located at the British Library

 , next to King's Cross St. Pancras station.

 We have compiled a list of local restaurants